pikelet-lang/pikelet/book/src/appendix/theory.md

 ## Introduction

-At its core, Pikelet is a dependently typed lambda calculus with a stratified universe hierarchy.
+At its core, Pikelet is a dependently typed lambda calculus with a cumulative universe hierarchy with explicit level shifts.

 > **Note:**
 > This document is intended for those who are interested in looking deeper into the formal foundations of Pikelet.